 Albuquerque Felon Pleads Guilty to Violating Federal Firearms Laws

-During today’s proceedings, Humphrey entered a guilty plea to the indictment and admitted that on May 23, 2016, he was in possession of a firearm and ammunition despite his status as a convicted felon.
-Humphrey remains in custody pending a sentencing hearing which has yet to be scheduled.
+During today’s proceedings, Herrera entered a guilty plea to the indictment, and admitted possessing a firearm and ammunition on Sept.
+11, 2016.
+At sentencing, Herrera faces a maximum penalty of ten years in federal prison.
+A sentencing hearing has yet to be scheduled.

-This case was investigated by the Albuquerque office of the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Albuquerque Police Department with assistance from the 2nd Judicial District Attorney’s Office.
-Assistant U.S. Attorney George C. Kraehe is prosecuting the case.
+This case was investigated by the Albuquerque office of the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Sandoval County Sheriff’s Office.
+Assistant U.S. Attorney Samuel A. Hurtado is prosecuting the case.